 In 2009, the Company entered into a lease and option to purchase agreement to acquire the rights to 46 unpatented mineral claims totaling 920 acres called the Buckskin Rawhide Property, a gold prospect located near Fallon, Nevada.
 In January 2010, the transaction closed and the Company issued 19,432 common shares at a value on the day of issue of \$7,134.
 An additional 49,424 shares were issued in December 2010 in satisfaction of the second option payment required under the agreement.
 In April, 2011, the Company staked an additional 6 unpatented mining claims totaling 120 acres, increasing the total property package to 52 claims and 1,040 acres.
+Emgold believes the Buckskin Rawhide property has potential for discovery of both high-grade and bulk disseminated gold and silver mineralization.

-The Buckskin Rawhide Property is an early stage gold/silver exploration property located adjacent to the Rawhide Mine, a gold/silver mine owned and operated by Rawhide Mining Company.
+The Buckskin Rawhide Property is an early stage gold/silver exploration property located adjacent to the Rawhide Mine, a gold/silver mine that is owned and operated by Rawhide Mining Company.
 It was formerly operated by Kennecott Rawhide Mining Company, a subsidiary of Rio Tinto Mining Corporation with reported production of 1.4 million ounces of gold and 10 million ounces of silver between 1990 and 2004.
 It is also adjacent to the Regent gold-silver Property, owned by Pilot Gold Corporation.
 The Regent Property was formerly drilled by Kennecott Rawhide Mining Company and Newmont Exploration Company and has 580 holes, mostly reverse circulation.

-The Buckskin Rawhide property was previously explored and drilled by Kennecott Minerals, including over 27 drill holes.
+The Buckskin Rawhide Property was previously explored and drilled by Kennecott Minerals, including over 27 drill holes.
 Results indicate the potential for high grade mineralized gold/silver veins and bulk minable disseminated gold/silver zones.
 The development alternatives would include advancing the Buckskin Rawhide Property as a standalone gold/silver exploration project or combining it with other existing properties in the region.

-In 2010, Emgold completed rock chip sampling and grab sampling of the Black Eagle vein area of the Buckskin Rawhide Property.
-Sampling results were announced in Emgold's January 12, 2011 news release and included very high grade chip samples, including the best sample averaging 9.00 ounces per ton gold and 17.58 ounces per ton silver.
+In 2010, Emgold completed additional rock chip sampling and grab sampling of the Black Eagle Target, vein area of the Buckskin Rawhide Property.
+Sampling results were announced in Emgold's January 12 and April 20, 2011 news releases and included very high grade chip samples, including the best sample averaging 9.00 ounces per ton gold and 17.58 ounces per ton silver.
 A high-grade mineralized shoot was delineated in the Black Eagle vein, about 300 feet in strike length.
-Emgold believes the property has potential for discovery of both high-grade and bulk disseminated gold and silver mineralization.